dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

 ## 5. Example Using Symbolic Values

-Assume that the ledger stores the following allowances, listed in lexicographic order:
+Assume that the ledger stores the following allowances, listed in lexicographic order.
+Below, `p0,p1,...,p5` are some arbitrary principals, `s0` is the default subaccount, `s1,s2,..,s5` are subacounts, and `a1,a2,...,a5` are allowances (the associated expiration is omitted).

 - **A1** = `((p0, s0), (p1, s1), a1)`
 - **A2** = `((p0, s0), (p2, s2), a2)`